 Your blog’s niche is the general topic area that you’ll be focusing your content around.
 Examples include blog topics like travel, food, fashion, lifestyle, technology, and otherwise.
 Incorporating a word or two that clearly signals what your content is about, within the name of your blog (like fashionbyjane.com or hikewithryan.com)—will be very helpful for your future blog readers.

 If you’re coming up short on ideas for how to name your blog, or which topics you should blog about in the first place (aka your “blog niche“), just get started anyway!
 If you’re like the majority of us, you’ll find clarity by taking action and getting started today—rather than spending time trying to come up with the perfect idea.
-You’ll find your groove as you make progress.
+You’ll find your groove as you make progress, but if you want some inspiration, check out this list of profitable niches to see if it sparks anything for you.

 What happens if the blog name I want to use isn’t available?